-The questionnaire first suggested several bookmarking tools (eg. Delicious, Edutags, Google Bookmarks etc. as well as the bookmarking tool of the web browser) including the possibility to freely add other tools and asked the user to choose the tools they usually employ.
+The questionnaire first suggested several bookmarking tools (e.g. Delicious, Edutags, Google Bookmarks etc. as well as the bookmarking tool of the web browser) including the possibility to freely add other tools and asked the user to choose the tools they usually employ.
 The question offered the possibility to choose multiple tools and 59% of the respondents chose two or more tools.
-The most chosen tools in the sample are Edutags (marked 14 times), the bookmarking tool of the web browser (also marked 14 times), Diigo (marked 11 times) and Delicious (marked 9 times).
+The most frequently chosen tools in the sample are Edutags (marked 14 times), web brwoser bookmarking tools (also marked 14 times), Diigo (marked 11 times) and Delicious (marked 9 times).
 The second question explored the use of bookmarking tools.
 They may either be used in a private way to bookmark content for oneself but also in a social way.
-The social way includes searching in the collections of the community, assign search results to the private collection and collect bookmarks collaboratively in groups.
+The social way includes searching in the collections of the community, assigning search results to the private collection and collecting bookmarks collaboratively in groups.
 Clearly the private usage is the most common use case as 75% of the respondent marked that item as "often" and 94% as at least "sometimes".
 The two use cases searching and assigning results to the private collection are very similar: around 40% never used a tool that way, around 60% at least sometimes whereas searching is a little bit more common (20% "often") compared to assigning search results to the private collection (15% "often").
-Finally the collaborative usage is somewhat more popular than the other two social usages.
-Concluding the private usage can be considered as the default usage for bookmarking tools, although the social usages showed also some relevance.
+Finally the collaborative use is somewhat more popular than the other two social uses.
+The private use can thus be considered as the default use for bookmarking tools, although social uses showed some relevance.